RaphaelItotia/Simple_Library_Management_System/README.md

 WHERE ReturnDate IS NULL;
 ```

-  2. List All Books by a Specific Author:
+   (ii)  List All Books by a Specific Author:

 ```sql
 SELECT Title